OUR APPROACH

 No two villages are the same.
 Together, we tailor natural, non-violent tools like beehive fences, chilli deterrents, noise devices, and conservation farming to suit each community’s land, crops, and needs.
 These solutions are low-cost, proven to work, and designed to protect both people and elephants.

-Group of people planting trees in a grassy field on a sunny day, some digging, some holding trees, with green trees and clear sky in the background.
+Group of people planting trees in a grassy outdoor area with trees and shrubs.

 Number three displayed inside a black and gray cracked texture on a gold hexagon with a blue stripe at the bottom.